mikelevins/bard/0.4/doc/bard.md

 * **Procedure** includes types that can be applied to arguments to compute result values.
 * **Resource** includes types that represent files, devices, network connections, and other abstractions of hardware capabilities.

+Each built-in class is a collection of one or more related types.

+Bard provides tools for creating new types and classes.

+## Literal values

 There's a way of writing literal values of each of the built-in classes.
 When Bard prints a value of any built-in class, it prints it in a way that it can be read back in by a Bard process to produce a value that is equivalent to the one that was printed.
 For example, if an evaluation produces a value equal to 5, Bard prints `5`.
 Bard can read that text to construct a value equal to 5.

 There are a few exceptions to this rule.
 Some values--such as streams, for example, cannot be printed in a way that Bard can read them and construct an equivalent value.
 In cases like this one, Bard instead prints an expression that can be used to construct an approximate equivalent, to the extent that's possible.

-Each built-in class is a collection of one or more related types.
+The following sections list examples of literal values of each of the built-in classes.
+Each example value is listed with one or more types that can represent it.

+It's worth keeping in mind that a type can belong to more than one class.

 ### Numbers

-Here are examples of Number values, listed with types that can represent them.

 | values | types |
 | --- | ------------------------- |